 1. Integrate the arts into science and social studies curriculum

 What about the solar system?
-You can have your students make paper mache planets and put them in the order they are found in the solar system.
+You can use the final activity from my Solar System Research Unit have your students make paper mache planets and put them in the order they are found in the solar system.
 While this activity is messy, it is SO fun and the students absolutely love it!

 Use your creativity and come up with a new twist on teaching these fun subjects rather than just following what you have done over the years.
-Integrating the arts into your curriculum is hands-on earning, so it will be more engaging and memorable for your students.
+Integrate the arts into your curriculum is hands-on learning, so it will be more engaging and memorable for your students.
 It will give you all something fun to do while you are counting down the days until summer!

 2. Take a “mental health” day

-To help ease your stress a little in taking your “mental health day” before the summer begins, I have a free set of sub plan mini lessons that are ready to go!
+To help ease your stress a little in taking your “mental health day” before the summer begins, I have a free set of sub-plan mini-lessons that are ready to go!
 All have to do is print and leave them for your sub.
-It also includes some editable forms for you to fill out information for your substitute, so you have no need to stress while you’re away.